Welcome to Communicate SLT’s services for

 The services are for all children and young people aged 0-19 years, and up to 26 years for young people with Special Educational Needs and Disabilities (SEND) or whose Speech, Language and Communication Needs (SLCN) are identified in an Education, Health, and Care Plan (EHCP).

 We delivered universal and targeted services in Halton between 2015-2017.
-You might remember some members of our team, our Information Stations, All Aboard Family Groups and Hanen workshops.
+You might remember some members of our team, who delivered Information Stations, All Aboard Family Groups, Hanen parent workshops and support for the children's workforce.

 Join our mailing list